logo

 • With heat detection for mating easier, the bulls were removed from the herd early and 10 days of AB with short gestation bulls was carried out.
 This meant mating finished 8 days earlier than planned on December 24th.
 It also means fewer bulls need to be reared as herd bulls in the future.

-• Estimated 6 week in calf rate as per MINDA is 65%, slightly better than last season (62%).
+• Actual 6 week in calf rate as per MINDA is 65%, slightly better than last season (62%).

-• Last season only cows identified as possibly empty on Halter were pregnancy tested.
-There were no late empties identified in the winter and early spring so we will repeat this process in February.
-This has significantly reduced the cost and time required for pregnancy testing.
+• Last season, only cows identified as possibly empty on Halter were pregnancy tested.
+There were no late empties identified in the winter and early spring so this process was followed again in February.
+This has significantly reduced the cost required for pregnancy testing.

 Other points of interest